FAQs About Counseling

 Do I need to attend the Counselor Training before I can be a counselor?

 No, you don't need to attend the Counselor Training before you come to camp as a counselor.
-However, we do want you to attend the Counselor Training that is scheduled in the spring.
+We do require reading the counselor handbook However, we do want you to attend the Counselor Training that is scheduled in the spring.
 If you apply after the training you can still be a counselor.
 We ask that you attend the two-part Counselor Training session within your first year of counseling.

 Is there anything else that I should consider while deciding if I want to become a counselor?

-Before you decide, it might be helpful to Read Counselor Testimonies and check out a few of our Newsletters.
+Before you decide, it might be helpful to Read Counselor Testimonies.
 It would also be helpful to read through the stories under the About Us tab to get an idea of who we are and where camp came from.
 Most of all, we ask that you prayerfully consider whether or not to apply to serve at Camp Alandale.
 Ask God that he would guide youth and show you if this is his will for you.